Men’s Health Awareness

 Also helpful are aged garlic, beta glucans and probiotics to protect against viruses and bacterial infection and help break down catarrh and shorted the duration of illness.

-Once again estrogen has a role here, and it is unfortunately a negative one as it impacts sperm health.
-Potentially caused by a number of reasons, low sperm count and infertility in men is far more common than people think, with it accounting for 30% as to why couples have difficulty conceiving.
+Once again oestrogen has a role here, and it is unfortunately a negative one as it impacts sperm health.
+Both a low sperm count and infertility in men is far more common than people think, with it accounting for 30% as to why couples have difficulty conceiving.

 Three things that impact low fertility are:

-b) Cigarettes significantly impact our health, which consequently includes fertility too as the toxins in them can increase the risk of DNA damage in sperm cell, and also contributes towards erectile dysfnction as it damages the blood vessels.
+b) Cigarettes significantly impact health, which includes fertility too as the toxins in them can increase the risk of DNA damage in sperm cells, and also contributes towards erectile dysfnction as it damages the blood vessels.

 Reducing stress means supporting the adrenal glands and they rely on magnesium, which is rapidly depleted when you’re under stress.
 Adding in zinc-rich foods into your diet can help such as seafood, meat, seeds, and cooked dried beans, peas and lentils.

 Although it’s normal for teenage boys to go through a bout of acne or pimples, for some the skin concerns don’t cease after puberty and can in fact get worse with age.
-Whether it’s due to lifestyle, environment, or hereditary issues it can be very distressing for men to have skin issues as it can often result in self-esteem and self-confidence issues.
+Whether it’s due to lifestyle, environment, or hereditary issues it can be very distressing as it can often result in self-esteem and self-confidence issues.

-When dealing with the most common conditions such as acne, eczema and rosacea, Dr Adam Friedman, consultant Dermatologist at The Harley Street Dermatology Clinic, he said that “natural ingredients are great as often they are full of antioxidants.
+When dealing with the most common conditions such as acne, eczema and rosacea natural ingredients are great as often they are full of antioxidants.
 Aloe Vera is commonly known for its healing properties in aiding the oxygenated damage.”